Mintbase/Grants-Program/docs/faq.md

 <details>
   <summary><b>Can you help me advertise my project?</b></summary>

-  The Web3 Foundation does not provide PR services to its grantees.
+  The Mintbase does not provide PR services to its grantees.
 However, once per month we co-promote announcements from grants that have delivered a milestone on [Twitter](https://twitter.com/Web3foundation).
 Note that the milestone needs to have been accepted prior to the announcement.
 Lastly, please observe our [announcement guidelines](https://github.com/w3f/Grants-Program/blob/master/docs/announcement-guidelines.md) for all grant-related communications.
 This document also lists an email address through which you can get in touch with our PR team for feedback and in case you have specific questions.
 </details>

 <details>
   <summary><b>I found one of my deliverables to be unnecessary, impossible or already done elsewhere.
 What do I do?</b></summary>

   Plans change.
 If you find parts of your original grant application to be unnecessary or you decide to pivot, but you still want to finish the project: get in touch with us.
-If your new plans are in line with the Web3 Foundation’s values and the council approves the amendment, you can continue your work.
+If your new plans are in line with the Mintbase’s values and the council approves the amendment, you can continue your work.
 If your plans change significantly or you find yourself not being able to finish the grant, we can mutually agree to terminate the grant early.
 You are always welcome to reapply another time.
 </details>